KvalheimRacing/NorBotChallenge/README.md

  * As a participant I need to find the rules
  * As a participant I need to know which competitions (folkrace, minisumo, linefollower, etc) there are
  * As a participant/visitor I want to be able to easily find and like the NorBot facebook page

+### 6 Administration
+* As an organizer I need to be able to login as administrator
+* As an organizer I wish I could send ad-hoc SMS's to one or more participants